Factors to Consider

 This article is not exhaustive, so let me know in the comments below if you have additional thoughts on factors that should be considered when choosing a library and what libraries you really liked.

 Moesif is the most advanced API Analytics platform, supporting GraphQL, REST and more.
-Thousands of API developers process billions of API calls through Moesif for debugging, monitoring and discovering insights.
+Thousands of platform companies leverage Moesif for debugging, monitoring and discovering insights.